The QATSPY- GOLF Inside-the-Leather Sports HEALTH & FITNESS Page

 The golfer will find that performing the Sync/Preset maneuvers will allow them to develop their mental game of golf.
 The Sync/Preset provides for a better mental and physical control of the golf swing sequence, especially in making shape shots for fades and draws.

-The Golfer’s Biggest Obstacle is Rehashing
+The Golfer’s Biggest Obstacle is Rehashing a Golf Shot

 The problem with some golf swing techniques is that the golfer has to reinvent, or rehash, their golf swing mechanics every time they step onto the golf course.
 The golfer’s objective is to build on existing golf swing techniques, instead of rehashing them each time.
 The golfer will see little to no improvement if they are constantly rehashing their golf swing sequence and techniques.
+The golfer objective is to have their golf swing procedures become instinctive, a subconscious function.

 I also have as one of my exercise routines in my CASPER Workout Program an 80-lb EVERLAST punching bag that I use.
 This works my entire body and mind, while building my stamina.
 I actually trade in my golf glove and golf bag for a pair of 14 oz boxing gloves and a punching bag.
 The punching bag workout provides a mental and physical exercise to improve my mental edge in my game of golf.
 Remember Bobby Jones’ quote about the mental part of golf- Golf is a game that is played on a five-inch course – the distance between your ears.